-- 1 bunch Tuscan kale (about 8 ounces or 250 grams)
+- 1 bunch Tuscan kale

 - 2 tablespoons olive oil

-- 1 large yellow onion, chopped (about 12 ounces)
+- 1 large yellow onion chopped

-- 1 large carrot, peeled and chopped (about 6 ounces)
+- 1 large carrot peeled and chopped

-- 1 stalk celery, thinly sliced
+- 1 stalk celery thinly sliced

-- 2 cloves garlic, minced
+- 2 cloves garlic minced

-- One 28-ounce (875-gram) can whole plum tomatoes
+- One (28-ounce) can whole plum tomatoes

 - 1 bay leaf

 - Sea salt and freshly ground black pepper